IsaacPhon/IsaacPhon/README.md

 ## Hi there 👋

-I am a Computer Science & Systems major, Business minor, and an Assembler Installer.
+I am a Computer Science & Systems major, Business minor, and an Aerospace Assembler Installer.

 Contact Me: